Eligibility for Undergraduate Housing

 Students in this situation may petition to have their lost guarantee year returned.
 However, guarantee years are only returned for the following reasons:

-- The housing assignment was canceled because the student took a leave of absence for the quarter in which he /she was scheduled to move in.
+- The housing assignment was canceled because the student took a leave of absence for the quarter in which they were scheduled to move in.
 Students returning the same academic year can use the guarantee for another quarter.
 Students on a leave of absence for the entire academic year can petition to have the guarantee year returned for use during a future academic year.

-- The housing assignment was canceled because the student was enrolled in a Stanford Overseas program (Bing), Stanford in Washington, or Hopkins Marine Station.
+- The housing assignment was canceled because the student was enrolled in a Stanford Overseas program (Bing), Stanford in New York, Stanford in Washington, or Hopkins Marine Station.

-Students who are assigned housing but cancel their assignments after moving in must file a Termination of Occupancy Form in Axess and petition for release from contract.
+Students who are assigned housing but wish to cancel their assignments after moving in must file a Termination of Occupancy Form in Axess and petition for release from contract.
 If undergraduate housing is not full at the end of the fifth week of classes, students will not be released from their housing contracts and will be responsible for the housing charges.
 Students in this situation have used one guarantee year.
 If the student applies for and is assigned housing later in the same academic year, we will not take an additional guarantee year.